SubClub-The-Sublet-Management-App/SubClub-Docs/Project-Activity-Log.md

 This activity log is not only a tool for personal accountability, but also a valuable resource for self-assessment and future planning.

 ## Day 1
+* Create a very detailed plan of the task I need to develop to build this project.
+* Create the corresponding repository for the backend on gitHub.
+* Create the corresponding repository for the frontend on github.
+* Read about how to design and document the endpoints of the project.
+Create what is known as the API Contract.
 #### Date: Thu 16 Nov 2023

 We start our solo full stack Project!